 The family of birds referred to as Acrocephaline warblers includes species whose mating systems vary from monogamous to polygynous.
 In monogamous systems, monogamous males provide far more food to chicks than do polygynous males.
 Bernd Leisler and his teams used molecular genetic data to create a phylogeny of seventeen Acrocephaline warbler species.
 At the same time, they gathered together published data on habitat quality, parental care, and mating system (monogamous versus polygynous) in warblers.

-Leisler found a powerful correlation between mating system and habitat quality.
+Leisler found a powerful correlation between the mating system and habitat quality.
 Most monogamous systems were found in indigent habitats, and most polygynous systems were found in a better environment.
 Males were far more likely to supply significant parental care to developing chicks in poor habitats, probably because it takes two parents to collect up enough food to feed developing chicks.
 Here we see a natural selection explanation—habitat quality creates selection pressures that shape mating systems and parental care.

 Leisler and his team’s phylogenetic analysis also examined which sort of mating system—monogamy with male parental care or polygamy with reduced male parental care—came first.
 This analysis found that in Acrocephaline warblers, a monogamous system, during which males displayed parental care and therefore the birds lived in poor habitats, was the ancestral (original) state of the system.
 Polygynous systems with reduced care evolved from this ancestral state.

-Now we are able to combine the natural selection and phylogenetic explanations to color the subsequent picture: in warblers, it appears that, through evolutionary time, some species began inhabiting better-quality habitats.
+Now we are able to combine the natural selection and phylogenetic explanations to colour the subsequent picture: in warblers, it appears that, through evolutionary time, some species began inhabiting better-quality habitats.
 Once this occurred, and it had been possible for chicks to receive enough food from one parent, males were free of parental care duties and therefore the evolution of polygyny was facilitated.

 Get in touch with Living In Wellbeing for more assistance.